-All persons who purchased Broilers directly from any of the Defendants or any co-conspirator identified in this action, or their respective subsidiaries or affiliates for use or delivery in the United States from at least as early as January 1, 2008 until the Present.
-Specifically excluded from this Class are the Defendants; the officers, directors or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any affiliate, legal representative, heir or assign of any Defendant.
-Also excluded from this Class are any federal, state or local governmental entities, any judicial officer presiding over this action and the members of his/her immediate family and judicial staff, any juror assigned to this action, and any co-conspirator identified in this action.
+GG.
+Wisconsin class: All entities who indirectly purchased Broilers from Defendants or co-conspirators in Wisconsin during the Class Period for use or resale in their business or organization.

+362. The State Classes are collectively referred to as the "Classes" unless otherwise indicated.
+Specifically excluded from these Classes are natural persons who purchased Broilers for their own use and not for resale (End-Purchaser Consumers); the Defendants; the officers, directors or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any affiliate, legal representative, heir or assign of any Defendant.
+Also excluded from these Classes are any federal, state governmental entities, any judicial officer presiding over this action and the members of his/her immediate family and judicial staff, any juror assigned to this action, and any co-conspirator identified in this action.
+Further excluded from the Classes and National Injunctive Relief Class are purchases of value added products containing Broilers, that are not manufactured, supplied or processed by Defendants, or otherwise not under the control of Defendants.

-- 357. Class Identity: The Plaintiff Class is readily identifiable and is one for which records should exist. - 358.
-Numerosity: Plaintiffs do not know the exact number of class members because such information presently is in the exclusive control of Defendants and their Producer Co-Conspirators.
-Plaintiffs believe that due to the nature of the trade and commerce involved, there are thousands of Class members geographically dispersed throughout the United States, such that joinder of all class members is impracticable.
-For example, Pilgrim's alone reports that it has over 5,000 customers.
+363. Class Identity: The above-defined Classes are readily identifiable and is one for which records should exist.

+364. Numerosity: Plaintiffs do not know the exact number of class members because such information presently is in the exclusive control of Defendants and their Producer Co-Conspirators.
+Plaintiffs believe that due to the nature of the trade and commerce involved, there are thousands of class members geographically dispersed throughout the United States, such that joinder of all class members is impracticable.